Softball Coaching Staff Named Best in Great Lakes Region

 Tholl primarily works with the Wolverine outfielders and has overseen the development of eight All-Americans at the position, including two-time selections Sierra Lawrence (2015, '16) and Kellyn Tate (1996, '98).
-Under Tholl's tutelage, 14 U-M outfielders have combined for 29 All-Big Ten Conference selections, among them Melissa Taylor, who captured the 2001 Big Ten Player of the Year award.
-In 2014, senior outfielders Lyndsay Doyle and Nicole Sappingfield were voted All-Big Ten first team, with Doyle a unanimous selection and Sappingfield also taking a spot on the All-Defensive Team.
+Under Tholl's tutelage, 16 U-M outfielders have combined for 31 All-Big Ten Conference selections, among them Melissa Taylor, who captured the 2001 Big Ten Player of the Year award.
+In 2015, outfielders Kelly Christner and Sierra Lawrence were named to the All-Big Ten teams with Christner claiming unanimous first-team selection and both earning spots on the All-Defensive Team.